BolunDai0216/DevNotes/README.md

-# DevNotes
+# Software Development Notes
-Notes on software development practices
+This repo stores a compilation of notes on software development practices.